 In 2021, a wholly-owned subsidiary of the Company entered into a \$26.8 million loan, which is guaranteed by the Company, to finance the construction of a multi-family community in Panama City, Florida (the "North Bay Landing Loan").
-The loan provides for interest only payments and a principal balloon payment at maturity in September 2024.
-The loan includes an option for an extension of the maturity date by eighteen months, subject to certain conditions, which would provide for principal and interest payments commencing on the original maturity date with a final balloon payment at the extended maturity date.
+In August 2024, a wholly-owned subsidiary of the Company entered into a modification of the loan that amended the principal amount of the loan to \$22.9 million, adjusted the interest rate to SOFR plus 2.5%, with a floor of 3.2%, extended the maturity date by eighteen months and provides for monthly principal and interest payments with a final balloon payment at maturity in March 2026.
 The loan is secured by the real property and certain other Security Interests.
 As guarantor, the Company's liability under the loan is 50% of the principal amount and will be reduced to 25% of the outstanding principal amount upon reaching and maintaining a certain debt service coverage ratio.
 In addition, the guarantee can become full recourse in the case of any fraud or intentional misrepresentation or failure to abide by other certain obligations on the part of such guarantor.
+During the three and nine months ended September 30, 2024, the Company incurred less than \$0.1 million of additional loan costs due to the loan modification.
 In May 2023, the Company began the process to make available the option to refinance the North Bay Landing Loan by seeking a loan commitment to be insured by HUD.